 Examination of the common theme that cannot be ignored in feminist thought: a claim to equality.
 This course examines the many varieties of feminist political theory including liberal feminism, radical feminism and socialist feminism.
 Students will look at how feminism has dealt with gender, ethnicity, sexual preference and examine where feminist theory is going into the future.
-Prerequisite: 221 or consent of instructor.

 Examination of the relationship between law, considered broadly as a socializing force, and society.
 Topics will vary and may include the use of alternatives to courts for the resolution of disputes, challenges of legal authority, and the relationship between cultural pluralism and legal order.
 Alternate years.

-Topics in Law, POLS 320c, is a focused seminar in law and literature.
 In this course we will read a series of books and discuss them as a group.
 This is not a lecture course.
 Some of the texts are novels, some are plays, some are monographs, some are short stories, some are collections of theoretical essays.
 There is something here for every taste.
 Each of the books illustrates some aspect of the law that is worth understanding, whether that aspect concerns interpretation or a particular problem such as vengeance.
 We will also read a selected set of essays related to the book of the week from various law journals and these are available on-line via Lexis/Nexis.
 The point of this course is to give each student an understanding of the law as something beyond the cases and institutions studied in POLS 111, 224, 323 and 324.
 This is not a course in the nitty gritty practicalities of the law.
 Here I want you to begin to see some of the theoretical complexity as well as the majesty and diversity of law.
 For the future lawyers among you, this is an undergraduate version of a seminar you might see during your second or third year in law school.
 For those of you who have no intention of ever setting foot in a court room, let alone a law school, this should be a challenging course that will improve your reading, writing, and critical thinking skills.

 Examination of constitutional interpretation and development in the United States with an emphasis on the role of the Supreme Court in the U.S. system of government.
 The course uses a combination of case, historical and political analysis to acquaint students with the power of the Supreme Court as an institution of government.
 Themes studied include the development of constitutional doctrines regarding the power relationship among the president, Congress, and the judiciary and between the federal and state governments.
-Every year.

 Examination of the Bill of Rights and the 14th Amendment of the U.S. Constitution with an emphasis on noteworthy Supreme Court cases from the past 50 years.
 Subjects studied include the guarantees of equal protection and due process, the right to privacy, the doctrines of free expression, and the separation of church and state.
-Every year.

-POLS 332 - U.S. CONGRESS
+POLS 332 U.S. Congress (4)

 Analysis of the president, organizational aspects of the executive office and relationship with Congress, the bureaucracy, the media and public opinion.
 Every year.